 The Park Community School is a mixed, 11 to 16 secondary academy serving over 1,400 students in Barnstaple.
 As one of the largest schools in the region, it combines a long established history in the Pilton area with a modern, forward looking curriculum as part of the Tarka Learning Partnership.
-Academic performance has seen steady improvement, with the school currently ranking 2nd among Barnstaple secondaries.
-Recent evaluations highlight a school on an upward trajectory, with a strong focus on ensuring every student, regardless of their starting point, has the opportunity to succeed within a supportive and disciplined environment.
+In the current local secondary ranking, the school ranks 3rd among Barnstaple secondaries.
+Recent evaluations highlight a school focused on ensuring every student, regardless of their starting point, has the opportunity to succeed within a supportive and disciplined environment.

 The atmosphere at The Park is energetic and orderly, facilitated by its unique House system.
 Students are divided into five houses, Chichester, Drake, Fortescue, Kingsley, and Raleigh, which serve as the primary units for pastoral care, internal competition, and identity.
 This structure helps a large school feel personal, ensuring students are known as individuals by their House staff and peers.

-In 2024, the school achieved an average Attainment 8 score of 48, which exceeds the England average of 46.2.
-This metric tracks student achievement across eight key subjects, indicating that students at The Park are performing better than the national typical standard.
-Furthermore, 48% of students achieved a grade 5 or above in both English and mathematics, which is significantly higher than the local authority average for Devon.
+In the current 2025 dataset, the school achieved an average Attainment 8 score of 46.6.
+This metric tracks student achievement across eight key subjects.
+Furthermore, 47.5% of students achieved a grade 5 or above in both English and mathematics, with 65.8% achieving grade 4 or above.

 The school's Progress 8 score of -0.13 suggests that, on average, students make slightly less progress than their peers nationally from their starting points in primary school.
-However, current internal data suggests this gap is narrowing as recent curriculum reforms take effect.
-The school remains particularly strong in the English Baccalaureate (EBacc) subjects, where 22.8% of pupils achieved grade 5 or above, surpassing the national typical entry and achievement rates.
+On EBacc measures, 50.4% of pupils entered the English Baccalaureate, 23% achieved grade 5 or above, and the average EBacc APS score was 4.2.

 England ranks and key metrics (where available)